Difference Between Curry Powder VS Garam Masala With Images

-It is very rare to come across recipes that are exactly the same for making a homemade curry powder spice blend or garam masala or for that matter even commercially bought pre-mixed spices.
+It is very rare to come across recipes that are exactly the same for making a homemade curry powder spice blend or garam masala or for that matter even commercially bought pre-mixed spices taste different.

 How Does Garam Masala and Curry Powder Taste?

-Referring to the table above, you will notice that Garam Masala use spices that are sharp and robust, that is cardamom, cinnamon, cloves and in some recipes even nutmeg and peppercorn.
+Referring to the table above, you will notice that the spices in garam masala are sharp and robust, that is cardamom, cinnamon, cloves and in some recipes even nutmeg and peppercorn.

 Curry powder, on the other hand, is made of milder spices.
 One of the main ingredients being turmeric powder.

-Turmeric powder in itself does not have much taste or flavour although very high in nutritional value.
+Turmeric powder in itself does not have much taste or flavour although the benefits of turmeric are high.

-Turmeric a mild spice.
+Turmeric is a mild spice.
 It is used in curry powder recipes to give a yellow tint to the dish without the need to add any additional spices.

 The Uses Of Curry Powder and Garam Masala In Cooking